analisegiobbi3/Just_Read_It/README.md

   ## [Description](#table-of-contents)
   This project is meant to demonstrate skills in full stack web development using MVC coding methodology.
 The project itself is a book tracking/storing/sharing interactive website.
   Just Read It is an accessible and convenient site for book lovers to track and share books they read.
 This site allows users to input their books, share with others, leave comments on their posts, and find new books to read next.
 Users are also able to click on the map tab to find local bookstores within a 5 mile radius of their respective area.

+  As a user, I want to track my books and reading progress, share the books I love and comment on other people’s reading habits, and get book suggestions based on the books I have read
+So that I can track my reading habits, receive suggestions, and interact with other users.

   ## [Installation](#table-of-contents)
   to work on the program locally, use the following instructions: